serprex/openEtG/readme.txt

 6	Run "buildOpenEtg.bat" in your openEtG folder

-7	start up redis-server, and in the cmd window, type "node server.js"
+7	Start redis-server, and in the console, type "node server.js"

-8	open http://127.0.0.1:13602 in your web browser and it should work!
+8	Browse to http://127.0.0.1:13602 and it should work!

-Note that every time you have edited a file you need to run step 6 to update the game.
-Everytime the card DB is updated you need to run step 3 again.
+Note that when you edit a module you need to run step 6 to update etgify, & when the card DB is updated you need to run step 3 again
-And every time you want to play the game you need to have node running